 Athletics integrates with the academic experience by providing student-athletes the opportunity to succeed at the most elevated level in academics and United States Collegiate Athletic Association (USCAA) intercollegiate competition.
 Cultivates committed collaborators and leaders of consequence who distinguish themselves during their college experience and flourish in the world following graduation.
 Develops a more engaging campus experience for the unified community, inspiring a shared allegiance and a lifelong commitment to the College.
 Connects the College’s generations and extended community by building spirit, enthusiasm, and pride in athletic successes.
 Brings positive visibility to the College by highlighting the academic and athletic values of the institution.

 SMWC Athletics encourages student-athletes to develop their skills and themselves to maximize potential and benefit from the experiences of perseverance, competition, sacrifice, and teamwork.
 Athletics is an integral complement to the principal mission of the College, and our department strives to provide equitable athletic experiences.
-In addition, intramural and recreational opportunities support the academic excellence, wellbeing and holistic education of every student.
+In addition, intramural and recreational opportunities support the academic excellence, wellbeing, and holistic education of every student.
 Our goal is to use intercollegiate athletic competition as a vehicle to cultivate leaders who will affect change in their ventures beyond SMWC.
-Athletics equally contributes to the college through athletic and academic achievement, generates visibility, promotes institutional pride, enhances campus life and serves as a connection with alumni and fans.
+Athletics equally contributes to the college through athletic and academic achievement, generate visibility, promotes institutional pride, enhances campus life, and serves as a connection with alumni and fans.

 Dedication to the Student-Athletes

 We will promote the well-being of student-athletes and provide opportunities for academic, athletic, and personal success.
 We will foster academic excellence, graduate student-athletes, support their development as citizens, and prepare them to be leaders.

 We will demonstrate integrity in all areas.
 We are dedicated to financial stability, rules compliance, diversity, and personal accountability.